dira/Map-regions-tools/README.md

 The resulting information is a JSON serialized hash (keys: county codes, values: arrays(first position: an index range, second position: the neighbour county code))

-Step2: from full contours, and the information about borders between counties, generate a simplified contours GeoJSON:
+ Step2: from full contours, and the information about borders between counties, generate a GeoJSON with simplifed contours:

     $ ruby simplify_contours.rb data/contours-full.geojson data/common-contours.json > data/contours-simplified.geojson

+You can play with the parameters (tolerance, border_tolerance, high_quality, precision) to tweak the result to lower or higher fidelity.

 Optional: Step3: from the simplified GeoJSON, generate a basic JSON (that is a lot smaller, and is used in the web app):